Skip to main content

 A Direct Subsidized Loan – also called a Subsidized Stafford Loan or Subsidized Federal Direct Loan – is a type of federal student loan available to eligible undergraduates who’ve demonstrated financial need.

-With this type of loan, you may get a lower fixed interest rate and flexible options when it comes time to pay the money back.
-If a Direct Subsidized Loan is an option for you, it could be worth considering if you need additional help to pay for college after you’ve taken advantage of all of the scholarships and grants you can.
+With this type of loan, you may get a lower fixed interest rate, compared to some other types of loans and flexible options when it comes time to pay the money back.
+If a Direct Subsidized Loan is an option for you, it could be worth considering if you need additional help to pay for college after you’ve made use of all of the scholarships and grants you can.

 Why choose a Direct Subsidized Loan?